JunHao-NP/Assignment1/README.md

 As a user type, I want to be able to find out new events the moment I visit the website.
 As a user type, I want to be able to see the videos the band has created when I navigate to the video page.
 As a user type, I want to be able to learn more about the band when I navigate to the About page.
+As a user type, I want to be able to listen to music in the albums I want when I am in the music page.
+As a user type, I want to be able to watch videos the band has produced when im at the website itself instead of going to a different browser.

 WireFrame:
 https://xd.adobe.com/view/b72541fe-675f-4c7b-868a-d65721767c32-e276/